streamr-dev/streamr-client-javascript/README.md

     {
         stream: 'streamId',
         partition: 0,           // Optional, defaults to zero.
 Use for partitioned streams to select partition.
-        authKey: 'authKey'      // Optional.
-If not given, uses the authKey given at client creation time.
+        apiKey: 'secret'      // Optional.
+If not given, uses the apiKey given at client creation time.
         // optional resend options here
     },
     function(message, metadata) {